Tools to help prevent radicalisation

 Signs of radicalisation

-If you think someone might be at risk of radicalisation, trust your instincts.
-Signs of radicalisation may include:
+If you think someone could be at risk of radicalisation, trust your instincts.
+Here are some signs to look out for:

 Educate Against Hate have a toolkit for schools and youth groups.

-The Safe in East Sussex team can advise professionals on
+The Safe in East Sussex team can help professionals with:

-• their duties under the Counter-Terrorism and Security Act 2015
+- Understanding their responsibilities under the Counter-Terrorism and Security Act 2015

 Email: channel@eastsussex.gov.uk